Bakuchiol a Natural Alternative to Retinol--Mother Earth's Gift to Skincare

 Acne fighting Anti- aging antimicrobial Bakuchiol Bakuchiol Collection Bakuchiol Moisturizer Bakuchiol Serum Natural Natural Retinol Alternative Retinol like Serum

-Retinol (and we're referring to all topically applied derivatives of Vitamin A) has been held as THE gold standard for fighting lines and wrinkles, stimulating collagen and fighting acne.
-The most effective form, Tretinoin (aka Retin A) must be prescribed and can be difficult to tolerate causing many side effects namely redness, irritation, photosensitivity and flaking.
-Retinoids and all of its many variations are difficult to incorporate into skincare in effective forms and are known to be unstable if exposed to oxygen and light.
-Finicky and hard to tolerate!
+Retinol (and we're referring to all topically applied derivatives of Vitamin A) has been held as THE gold standard for fighting lines and wrinkles, stimulating collagen, and fighting acne for many years.
+The most effective form, Tretinoin (aka Retin A), must be prescribed.

-Retinol has a few other drawbacks beside irritating skin.
-Many with rosacea and other skin conditions cannot tolerate it at all (even weaker forms or concentrations).
-Also, there are some clinical studies about the use of Retinol either causing or contributing to the condition known as "dry eye".
+There are also some ongoing clinical studies suggesting Retinol may be a contributing factor to a condition known as "dry eye."
 Additionally, women who are pregnant or lactating are advised to avoid the use of Retinol.

-In comes Bakuchiol!
+In Comes Bakuchiol!

 • Feels good on the skin--no itching, flaking, or irritation.